Pensacola DUI Attorney

 Can I Have a DUI Conviction Expunged from My Record in Florida?

 In Florida, DUI convictions generally remain on your criminal record permanently.
-Expungement or sealing of DUI records is typically not allowed, which means that they can be publicly accessible.
+Expungement or sealing of DUI records is typically not allowed, which means they can be publicly accessible.
 There are, however, exceptions and alternative legal remedies depending on unique circumstances, such as participation in a diversion program or if charges were dropped.

-While a DUI conviction cannot be easily removed, specific steps can be taken to mitigate its impact, possibly.
+While a DUI conviction cannot be easily removed, specific steps can be taken to mitigate its impact.
 Under Michael J. Griffith, P.A., our legal team can review the specifics surrounding your offense, offering advice on how to manage the long-term implications of a DUI on your record, potentially opening pathways to more lenient interpretations or resolution.

 What Are the Consequences of Refusing a Breathalyzer Test in Pensacola?